viraingarg/Linux-Server-Project/README.md

 # Linux-Server-Project

-See project live at: [link](http://ec2-13-126-156-68.ap-south-1.compute.amazonaws.com/) Notes for reviewer:
 * public Ip: `13.126.156.68`
 * SSH PORT: `2200`
 * Full project URL:[link](http://ec2-13-126-156-68.ap-south-1.compute.amazonaws.com/)

-###Steps to performe for the complete running of the project:
+### Steps to performe for the complete running of the project:

+   *Steps
-    *You Must be logged into your Amazon Web Services account.
+    * You Must be logged into your Amazon Web Services account.
     * Visit this [link](https://lightsail.aws.amazon.com/) and press Create new instance of Ubuntu.
     * Download the default key-pair and copy to /.ssh folder.
     * Open your terminal and type in chmod 600 ~/.ssh/key.pem